webrecorder/browsertrix/docs/user-guide/archived-items.md

 # Archived Items

-Archived Items consist of one or more WACZ files created by a Crawl Workflow, or uploaded to Browsertrix.
-They can be individually replayed, or combined with other Archived Items in a [Collection](collections.md).
-The Archived Items page lists all items in the organization.
+Archived Items consist of one or more WACZ files created by a crawl workflow, or uploaded to Browsertrix.
+They can be individually replayed, or combined with other archived items in a [collection](collections.md).
+The archived items page lists all items in the organization.

 ## Uploading Web Archives

-WACZ files can be given metadata and uploaded to Browsertrix by pressing the _Upload WACZ_ button on the Archived Items list page.
+WACZ files can be given metadata and uploaded to Browsertrix by pressing the _Upload WACZ_ button on the archived items list page.
 Only one WACZ file can be uploaded at a time.

 ## Status